AriFordsham/GHCWiki/continuous-integration.md

 - Direct support only for Linux, Windows, macOS, iOS & Android, everything else needs to rely on cross-compiling and QEMU, or building on remote drones.
 - We are limited to CircleCI's & Appveyor's current feature set and have to rely on them for feature development.
+- We need to deal with two different CI providers.

 ### Usage estimate